tcrurav/xreate/README.md

 * [Mixamo](https://www.mixamo.com/) - To create 3D characters, skeletal rigs, and animations, ready for use in film, games, interactive experiences and illustration.
 * [Jest](https://jestjs.io/) - Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 * [supertest](https://github.com/ladjs/supertest) - provides a high-level abstraction for testing HTTP.
 It has been used together with Jest to test the backend.
+* [EJS](https://ejs.co/) - Embedded JavaScript templating.
+View templating used in the project.

 ## Acknowledgments